AshleighAdams/LuaFlare/README.md

 - ☐ Session libary
 - ☐ Global table support for sessions
 - ☐ Rewrite template generate_html to be cleaner & easier to follow
+- ☐ Add the additional command --help
+- ☐ Add the additional command --version

 # Functions Provided